metwse/rdesc/README.md

 make tests  # Build all test binaries
 ```

-### Documentation
-Documentations can be auto-generated using Doxygen.

 ### Feature Flags
 Providing `FEATURES` variable, you can toggle modules linked to the library.
 By
 default, only `stack` feature is enabled.